Adoption

 We handle all types of adoptions, including:

-A non-relative may adopt a child if they have had the child in their physical care for a year or longer, they have legal custody or guardianship of the child, and the birth parents have abandoned or failed to pay child support for a year or longer.
+A non-relative may adopt a child if they have had the child in their physical care for a year or longer or they have legal custody or guardianship of the child.
+The parental rights of the birth parents must also be relinquished or terminated.

 An aunt, uncle, sister, brother, half-sibling, 1st cousin or grandparent may adopt a child if they have had the child in their physical care for a year or longer.
 If the relative is married, their spouse must also petition for adoption.